I don’t need anyone’s validation to know I’m the best – Opanka

 Ghanaian musician, Armstrong Affum, popularly known by his stage name Opanka, has expressed how he really feels about awards and nominations.

-He was asked during an interview on eTV Ghana’s Late Nite Celebrity Show how he feels about not being nominated among the Best Rapper category in the recent Vodafone Ghana Music Awards, and he responded that with the cause that is before him, which is to inspire people and touch lives, he is not really focused on awards.
+He was asked during an interview on eTV Ghana’s Late Nite Celebrity Show on how he feels about not being nominated among the Best Rapper category in the recent Vodafone Ghana Music Awards.